Last Updated on:

 Physical Considerations for Elderly Dog Owners

 When my reader Carol from Minnesota wrote to me about finding a furry friend after her retirement, her main concern wasn’t affection (dogs have plenty to give) but whether she could physically manage a dog at 70.
 For elderly dog owners, physical limitations are real factors to consider.
+According to sources like the AKC and AARP [https://www.aarp.org/family-relationships/dog-breeds-for-older-adults/], these include manageable size and low energy.
 The best dog breeds for elderly companions typically share several characteristics:

 - Manageable size and weight: Dogs that are easy to lift or handle if necessary